Last Updated on 21 August 2024 by Cycloscope

 Local markets are the places to go for fruit, vegetables, and eggs – but also for shopping needs, here you’ll find clothes, small electronics, and even bike spares.
 Local markets are very vibrant, here you’ll touch the soul of Mozambique – colors, smiles, nice encounters… but also the usual small amount of pettiness, be sure to watch your stuff.

-Along the way you will find several street vendors, try the cashew nuts absolutely, they cost very little and are spectacular, they can be simple, toasted or with peri-peri sauce.
-Mozambican street vendors are also great to grab some fruit on the road, if you’re backpacking Mozambique with local transports, they’ll “assault” your bus at every stop ‘ you can buy from your window, prices are fair.
+Along the way you will find several street vendors, try the cashew nuts absolutely, they cost very little and are spectacular, they can be simple, toasted, or with peri-peri sauce.
+Mozambican street vendors are also great for grabbing some fruit on the road, if you’re backpacking Mozambique with local transports, they’ll “assault” your bus at every stop ‘ you can buy from your window, and prices are fair.ย

-Beer is the most common drink, costs about 1 dollar a bottle (among the cheapest in the world considering prices at bars), all other imported spirits, like wine and whiskey, are expensive because of the high taxes.
-The locals drink a gin produced here but we have never tried it.
+Beer is the most common drink, costing about 1 dollar a bottle (among the cheapest in the world considering prices at bars), all other imported spirits, like wine and whiskey, are expensive because of the high taxes.
+The locals drink a gin produced here but we have never tried it.ย

-Learning a few words of Portuguese is quite a necessity in Mozambique if you are traveling outside the main touristic spots.
+Learning a few words of Portuguese is quite a necessity in Mozambique if you are traveling outside the main tourist spots.
 Portuguese is a Latin language similar to Spanish, Italian, and French.

 English is anyway spoken by a small minority of the population, it’s easy to find English speakers in towns.
 In the most remote areas though, especially in the interior, many do not speak either English or Portuguese – we always found at least one person in the village who could act as an interpreter.